-On September 20, 2013, the Commission authorized a 10-year General Lease - Recreational Use to Craig Miller and Beverly Jo Yuke-Miller, Trustees of the Craig Miller and Beverly Jo Yuke-Miller Trust dated March 27, 2000, for use and maintenance of two existing mooring buoys (Item C47, September 20, 2013).
-The lease will expire on July 31, 2022.
-The Applicant is now applying for a General Lease - Recreational Use, for the use and maintenance of two existing mooring buoys in Lake Tahoe.
-The mooring facilities have existed at this location for many years, as shown on the Applicant's lease application and Commission records.
-On January 22, 2022, the Lessee registered the subject buoys with TRPA under registration number 10654.
+On September 20, 2013, the Commission authorized a 10-year General Lease - Recreational Use to Jay Gudebski, Trustee of the Jay Gudebski Trust Dated 8/25/2008, for two existing mooring buoys (Item C41, September 20, 2013).
+That lease will expire on August 27, 2022.
+The Applicant is applying for a General Lease - Recreational Use, for use and maintenance of two existing mooring buoys in Lake Tahoe.
+Based on the lease application and Commission records, the subject facilities have existed at this location for many years, as shown on prior lease exhibits.
+On January 27, 2022, the Lessee registered the moorings with TRPA under registration number 10393.

 The subject facilities are privately owned and maintained by the Applicant.
-The facilities are used for recreational boating and mooring.
+The facilities are used for recreational boating.
 Recreational boating is a water dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, § 6503.5.)
-The subject buoys are located directly lakeward of the upland property and occupy a relatively small area of the lake.
+The subject facilities are located directly lakeward of the upland property and occupy a relatively small area of the lake.
 The proposed lease will not interfere with navigation and does not substantially interfere with any Public Trust needs at this time or the foreseeable future.
 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.